AbstractPlay/gameslib/docs/api.md

 * `multistep`: signals that a move consists of multiple steps.
 What this means is that you can pass a boolean flag to `move()` that signals that you are only submitting a partial move (pass `true`).
 This prevents the function from doing end-of-turn processing.
 This leaves the game object in an unstable state.
 It should only be used on a cloned object, or you should call `load()` before submitting another move.
 Partial moves are not incremental!
 You can't enter part one, and then enter just part two.
 You would have to enter parts one and two combined to see the correct results after the two moves.
 * `pie`: The front end should give the second player a chance to switch seats after the first move.
 * `rotate90`: Whether the board can be rotated by 90 degree increments.
 If not set, only 180 degree increments are assumed.
+* `experimental`: Flags new games still in development.
+Production-stage front and back ends should ignore requests to display or process these games.
+Dev server should process them as usual.

 ### `GameFactory`